miningwolf/docs/docs/wolfbuk/io/wolfscript/metadata/FixedMetadataValue.md

 ##### <a id='fixedmetadatavalue'></a>new __FixedMetadataValue__(owningPlugin, Object)

-_Store the internal value that is represented by this fixed value. /
-    private final Object internalValue;

-    /** Initializes a FixedMetadataValue with an Object_
+_Initializes a FixedMetadataValue with an Object_

 Argument | Type | Description
 --- | --- | ---